raspberrypilearning/sound-meter/en/step_1.md

 Drag the red sound level bar up and down, see what happens on the LEDs.
-Press the A or B buttons to change the sensitivity Once the alarm has sounded click the logo at the top to reset it.
+Press the A or B buttons to change the sensitivity Once the alarm has sounded it won't activate again, you can click the logo at the top to reset it.

 <div style="position:relative;height:0;padding-bottom:125%;overflow:hidden;"><iframe style="position:absolute;top:0;left:0;width:100%;height:100%;" src="https://makecode.microbit.org/---run?id=_h86K9q8Yb49s" allowfullscreen="allowfullscreen" sandbox="allow-popups allow-forms allow-scripts allow-same-origin" frameborder="0"></iframe></div>